-3. Federal Support for Airport Proprietor and Local Government Noise Abatement Activities that prospective noise impacts are evaluated and minimized or otherwise provided for.
-In the past this FAA policy has been implemented through three principal methods involving the Airport Development Aid Program (ADAP).
+3. The Federal Interaction with Airport Proprietor and Local Government Noise Abatement Activities will be adequate to provide the service required in the future but also that noise impacts are evaluated and provided for.
+In the past this FAA policy has been implemented through three principal techniques involving the Airport Development Aid Program (ADAP).

-Federal Assistance for Airport Noise Abatement Planning The FAA has long encouraged planning to assure not only that airports will be adequate to provide the service required in the future but
+Federal Assistance for Airport Noise Abatement Planning

+The FAA has long encouraged planning to assure not only that airports